vonsbuffet/vousbuffet/README.md

 Use vbcc.Be and vbcc.Vee calls, to create everything you need to get up and running.

-Start with an empty float array, and an iterator. (once you know your order, you will know how big to make the array)
+Start with a large 'empty' float array, and an iterator. (once you know your order, you will know how big to make the array)

 Look through the VBCc->Be branches to decide on what floats you need to make it do what you want.
 </br>Do The Same for VBCc->Vee branches.
 You can add this to a new array or the same one, depends on your boot routine